-- Transcripts, grade reports, and disciplinary reports will be released for off-campus use only upon the request of the student or by court order. - Requests for personal data on students from loan companies, employing agencies, and other such firms will be honored only upon the written request of the student. - Request for information for security checks by governmental agencies will be honored only with the student's permission. - 4.
-Written requests for character appraisals of students from colleges and governmental agencies will be honored only with the student's permission. - 5.
+- 1. Transcripts, grade reports, and disciplinary reports will be released for off-campus use only upon the request of the student or by court order. - Requests for personal data on students from loan companies, employing agencies, and other such firms will be honored only upon the written request of the student. - Request for information for security checks by governmental agencies will be honored only upon the written request of the student. - Written requests for character appraisals of students from colleges and governmental agencies will be honored only with the student's permission. - 5.
 College officials use discretion in fulfilling other requests not specified above.